 A Mate for Gideon is a paranormal romance by Charlene Hartnady.
 This book is the second book in “The Program” series.
-To date, there are 7 books in all in the series.
-This is a vampire romance, each book in the series deals with finding a mate for a specific vampire, like in this case it’s about Gideon.
+To date, there are seven books in all in the series.
+This is a vampire romance, each book in the series deals with finding a mate for a specific vampire; in this case, it’s about Gideon.

 - Title: A Mate For Gideon